April 1, 1865 - During the U.S.

 by German warplanes.
 After destroying the town in a three hour bombing

-raid, the planes machine-gunned fleeing citizens.
+raid, the planes machine-gunned fleeing civilians.

 April 26, 1944 -